Studying with disabilities

 Physical adaptations and aids

-To get access to individual support measures, you will need a Nais certificate that provides for this.
+To get access to individual support measures, such as adjustable desks, you will need a Nais certificate that provides for this.

 To the library webpage